 Coronavirus update – NEW INFORMATION!!!!

-We are now running our volunteer days again.
+We are continuing to run our volunteer days.

 Please see our volunteering page for important information.

 Pre-booking is essential to protect staff and volunteers.
 Numbers will be limited.

 Collecting seeds, growing trees and planting woodlands is fun, hard work, sociable, sometimes in glorious sunshine and sometimes wet and cold, but always rewarding.

 Volunteers are an essential part of Moor Trees.
 They are at the core of what we do and achieve – and without their help, our work would not be possible.

 We were founded by volunteers in 1999 and today they are still at the heart of our work.

 They take part in all aspects of our environmental work, including: